astur/monscr/README.md

 const save = require('monscr')(db, {
-    valid = 'data',       // name of collection for "good" records errors = 'errors',    // name of collection for "bad" records index = 'id',         // name of field for unique index cleanErrors = false,  // if true - drops "bad" collection check = item =>       // function for check if record are "good" or not !('errors' in item),
+    valid = 'data',       // name of collection for "good" records errors = 'errors',    // name of collection for "bad" records index = 'id',         // name of field for unique index (or array of names for multi-field) cleanErrors = false,  // if true - drops "bad" collection check = item =>       // function for check if record are "good" or not !('errors' in item),